← Back to Blog

 The Gap Between Commercial and Specialty

 Specialty coffee is a different product entirely.
 It scores 80 points or above on the SCA cupping protocol, which evaluates ten attributes including aroma, flavor, acidity, body, and sweetness.
-At our farms in Caicedonia, Valle del Cauca, Colombia, we have cupped over 1,300 samples and achieved SCA scores as high as 89.25 -- placing our best lots in the top fraction of a percent of all coffee produced worldwide.
+On our farms in Caicedonia, Valle del Cauca, Colombia, I have seen lots reach SCA scores as high as 89.25 -- placing them in the top fraction of a percent of all coffee produced worldwide.
+That does not happen by accident.
+It happens because every step from seed to cup was intentional.

 How the SCA Scoring System Works

 The SCA protocol is the universal language of coffee quality.
+I have spent years learning to cup and trust this system -- it is how we decide which lots become our specialty offerings and which need work.
 Trained cuppers evaluate each coffee on these attributes:

 • Fragrance/Aroma -- the smell of dry grounds and wet coffee